OSMakers/image-build-tools/Linux-Image-Creation-Tools.rst

 is assembled to properly configure it.
-Builds with this system are somewhat slower than with similar processes to build from scratch (~15-20 minutes per build) because of how the construction process is broken up into stages that run some actions in a less than optional way.
+Builds with this system are somewhat slower than with similar processes to build from scratch (~15-20 minutes per build) because of how the construction process is broken up into stages that run some actions in a less than optimal way.
 This tool can only be used to create ISO images.
 The Ubuntu version is a fork that behaves differently from the Debian version, so they are not interchangeable.